The Lending and Secured Finance Review: Hong Kong

-- Floating charge: similar to a fixed charge but created over a moving class of assets (such as stock), which may change on occasion.
+Floating charge is similar to a fixed charge but created over a moving class of assets (such as stock), which may change on occasion.
 Unlike a fixed charge, the chargor may dispose of the charged assets and carry on its business as usual until an event (such as acceleration under an event of default) occurs that crystallises the floating charge into a fixed charge.
 Floating charges rank behind fixed charges granted (before floating charge crystallisation) over the same property and behind certain preferential creditors prescribed by statute.

 To reduce the risk of tangible charged property being sold to a bona fide purchaser of the legal estate without notice of the charge, where possible, plaques should be attached to the charged property to give notice to third parties of the existence of the charge.